John-Allard/treemble-site/docs/use-cases.md

 - **Interactive hypothesis generation**
   Quickly sketch variations on a backbone tree to explore how different topologies affect downstream statistics.

+- **Teaching phylogenetics / clustering**
+  Let students sketch trees by hand or drag-and-drop tip names, then immediately export a Newick string to see how their trees parse in R or Python, or open it in a tree editor like MEGA.

+- **Dichotomous taxonomic keys**
+  Classic identification keys successively split specimens into two mutually exclusive groups at each step.

 ---

 ## 2. Dendrograms & Hierarchical Clustering